InfiniBrains/Awesome-GameDev-Resources/intro/10-sorting/README.md

 Try to answer the following questions, before continuing:

+- What are the slowest sorting algorithms?
+- What are the fastest sorting algorithms?
-- What is the difference between a stable and unstable sorting algorithm?
+- Con you infer the difference between a stable and unstable sorting algorithm?
 - What is the difference between a comparison and a non-comparison sorting algorithm?
-- What is the difference between an in-place and a non-in-place sorting algorithm?
+- What would be an in-place and a non-in-place sorting algorithm?
 - What is the difference between a recursive and a non-recursive sorting algorithm?
-- What are the fastest sorting algorithms?
-- What are the slowest sorting algorithms?

 ## The basics